Time for a sleep refresh? We’ve got what you need!

-Prime your bedroom
+Prime your bedroom for your best sleep

-• Make it cool.
+- Keep it cool.
 The ideal temp for sleep is 65F – 70F (18C – 21C).

-• Make it dark.
+- Keep it dark.
 Your internal clock needs darkness to reset through the night and function optimally.

-• Shut down electronics.
+- Keep it electronic-free.
 TV’s, iPads and phones impair your rest due to the LED blue light.

-• Keep it comfy.
+- Keep it comfy.
 Use breathable building and wash linens every 2 weeks.

-Our friends at WebMD, have found that people who allotted 6 hours in bed only slept for 5.7 hours on average.
+One of the best ways to prevent tiredness is to schedule enough time for sleep.
+Seems like a simple idea but you’d be amazed at how many people try to cram 8 hours of sleep in a 6 hour window.
+WebMD reports that people who allotted 6 hours in bed only slept for 5.7 hours on average.
 When those same people allotted 10 hours for sleep, they actually slept a whopping 8.5 hours.
 It takes the average person about 20 minutes to fall asleep, so factor that in when deciding how much time you’ll allot for sleep each night.